harshasalim/harshasalim.github.io/README.md

-# VS Code Inspired Website - Next.js
+# VS Code Inspired Website - Personal Portfolio

 A responsive and expandable web interface inspired by Visual Studio Code, built with Next.js and deployed to Vercel.